MLH/Oracle-Challenges-GHW-Open-Source-2024-Challenges/README.md

 * Clone the Spring Boot application source and configure the application to connect to the ATP instance
 * Install/configure GraalVM
-* Build the application and native-image and run it to demonstrate connectivity to the database from the Spring Boot application.
+* Build the application and run it to demonstrate connectivity to the database from the Spring Boot application.
 * Develop new functionality of your own using this basic application/microservice
 * Share a screenshot of your LiveLab completion on our [submission form](https://mlh.link/ghwform)!